 The best thing a mama or a papa can do is keep the family together, and food is the priority.
 So the parents often appear to encourage getting the family, or brood, to leave the nest bowl as soon as possible.
 This is especially tricky when you have three rogue babies, and one tiny, late-hatching turd who can barely walk.

 Smalls & Mercedes had to do it with Yeah Yeah, and Mustache BYLL and Myrtle had to do it with Cyclops… just continually leaving the nest and trying to encourage the last chick to come out and discover that it was born to live on the beach.
 Failing repeatedly, the parent will keep returning to the nest until that magical moment when the youngest gives it everything it has and stumbles blindly into the future.

 Enjoy this very special video of the “Turd Tumble.”
 Steph, Larry, and three of their babies have been hanging around the exclosure all day waiting for the fourth to hatch.
 As the sun begins to set, the littlest doodle finally, and just barely, finds the mojo to leave the nest and launch the family into the adventure that is life on the beach.

-Go full HD using the HD icon in the bottom of the video player and enjoy this very special moment of life on our beaches.
+Enjoy this very special moment of life on our beaches.
 This is about as precious as it gets.